Engine

 - Are writes (overwrites) possible?
 Yes

-- How large are the partitions? (up to 333k book reads per user, 333k actions may be low number of actions to store therefore we should store actions by bucket)
+- How large are the partitions? (up to 333k book reads per user; 333k actions may be a low number of actions to store, therefore we should store actions by bucket)

 - How much data duplication?
 0